syncfusion-content/winui-docs/winui/Polar-Chart/Polar-Area.md

 ---
 layout: post
-title: PolarAreaSeries in WinUI Polar Chart control | Syncfusion
+title: Polar area chart | SfPolarChart | Syncfusion
-description: Learn all about the PolarAreaSeries support in Syncfusion WinUI Polar Chart(SfPolarChart) control, its elements and more details.
+description: Learn here all about the polar area chart and its features in Syncfusion WinUI Polar Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# PolarAreaSeries in WinUI Polar Charts (SfPolarChart)
+# Polar Area Chart in WinUI Polar Charts (SfPolarChart)

-To render a polar or radar chart with area type, create an instance of the [PolarAreaSeries]() and add it to the [PolarChart]() [Series]() collection property.
-The following code example shows how to use [PolarAreaSeries]().
+To render a area series in polar chart, create an instance of the [PolarAreaSeries]() and add it to the [Series]() collection property of [SfPolarChart]().
+The following code example demonstrates how to define [PolarAreaSeries]().

 {% tabs %}